 Figure 6.
 MOA of zuranolone

 Zuranolone (SAGE-217) is a novel, synthetic, oral neuroactive steroid γ- aminobutyric acid A (GABAA) receptor positive allosteric modulator that targets brain networks responsible for functions such as mood, arousal, behavior, and cognition.

 In patients with MDD, it may help to rapidly rebalance dysregulated neuronal networks to help restore brain function.
 This NDA submission includes data from the LANDSCAPE and NEST development programs.
 In clinical development programs to date, zuranolone has led to rapid and sustained improvement in depressive symptoms in patients, with generally good tolerability and a consistent safety profile.
 In a trial for PPD, improvement in depressive symptoms was seen as early as day 3 and continued through day 45 after zuranolone administration.
-Currently, zuranolone has been granted Fast Track designation and Breakthrough Therapy designation by the FDA for the treatment of MDD and Fast Track designation for the treatment of PPD.
+On August 04, 2023, the FDA approved Zurzuvae (zuranolone), the first oral medication indicated to treat postpartum depression (PPD) in adults.